XavierBonnel/medAdv-python/README.md

-# medAdv-python
+# Medieval Adventures !

-A python terminal game with ASCII illustrations.
+A python terminal game with ASCII illustrations, dwarves, elves, orks and more !